froh/paulhankin.github.io/_posts/2015-05-06-Complexity.md

-However, if you try to understand how to formalize what it means for a sort to run in $$O(n\mathrm{log}\,n)$$ and for it to be optimal, it's surprisingly difficult to find a suitable computational model.
-That is, an abstraction of a computer which elides all but the important details of the computer: the operations it can perform, and how the memory works.
+However, if you try to understand how to formalize what it means for a sort to run in $$O(n\mathrm{log}\,n)$$ and for it to be optimal, it's surprisingly difficult to find a suitable computational model, that is, an abstraction of a computer which elides all but the important details of the computer: the operations it can perform, and how the memory works.

 In this post, I'll look at some the most common computational models used in both practice and theory, and find out that they're all flawed in one way or another, and in fact in all of them either mergesort doesn't run in $$O(n\mathrm{log}\,n)$$ or there's